 - (1) Adjusted EBITDA consists of profit/(loss) for the year before income tax expense/(credit), net finance expense, depreciation and amortization, exceptional operating items and share of profit or loss in equity accounted joint venture.
 Adjusted EBITDA margin is calculated as Adjusted EBITDA divided by revenue.
 Adjusted EBITDA and Adjusted EBITDA margin are presented because we believe that they are frequently used by securities analysts, investors and other interested parties in evaluating companies in the packaging industry.
-However, other companies may calculate Adjusted EBITDA and Adjusted EBITDA margin in a manner different from ours.
-Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under IFRS and should not be considered an alternative to profit/(loss) as indicators of operating performance or any other measures of performance derived in accordance with IFRS. - (2) ARGID Restricted Group pro-forma leverage ratio has been presented as supplemental pro-forma information to reflect the annualized impact of the cash dividends declared by AMP due to be received by the ARGID Restricted Group (13).
-ARGID Restricted Group refers to bonds issued by the dual issuers, Ardagh Packaging Finance plc and Ardagh Holdings USA Inc, and to the restricted subsidiaries of the parent guarantor Ardagh Group SA. - (3) Exceptional items are shown on a number of different lines in the Consolidated Income Statement as referred to in Note 4 Exceptional items of the audited consolidated financial statements. - (4) Includes exceptional finance income and expense. - (5) Includes exceptional share of post-tax profit/(loss) in equity accounted joint venture. - (6) Net interest expense is as set out in Note 5 Net finance expense to the audited consolidated financial statements. - (7) Capital expenditure is the sum of purchase of property, plant and equipment and software and other intangibles, net of proceeds from disposal of property, plant and equipment, as per the Consolidated Statement of Cash Flows. - (8) Cash and cash equivalents and restricted cash include short term bank deposits and restricted cash as per the note disclosures to the consolidated financial statements included in this annual report. - (9) Working capital is comprised of inventories, trade and other receivables, related party receivables, contract assets, trade and other payables and current provisions.
-Other companies may calculate working capital in a manner different to ours. - (10) Net borrowings comprise non-current and current borrowings net of deferred debt issue costs. - (11) Net debt is comprised of net borrowings and derivative financial instruments used to hedge foreign currency and interest rate risk, net of cash and cash equivalents and restricted cash. - (12) Net debt to pro-forma Adjusted LTM EBITDA ratio at December 31, 2022 of 6.6x, is based on net debt at December 31, 2022 of \$8,612 million and pro-forma Adjusted EBITDA for the last twelve months to December 31, 2022 of \$1,314 million.
-Net debt to Adjusted LTM EBITDA ratio at December 31, 2022 of 6.8x, is based on net debt at December 31, 2022 of \$8,612 million and reported Adjusted EBITDA for the last twelve months to December, 2022 of \$1,264 million.
-Net debt to Adjusted LTM EBITDA ratio at December 31, 2021 of 4.7x, is based on net debt at December 31, 2021 of \$5,798 million and Adjusted EBITDA for the year ended December 31, 2021 of \$1,245 million.
+However, other companies may calculate Adjusted EBITDA and Adjusted EBITDA margin are not measurements of financial performance under IFRS Accounting Standards and should not be considered an alternative to profit/(loss) as indicators of operating performance or any other measures of performance derived in accordance with IFRS Accounting Standards. - (2) ARGID Restricted Group leverage ratio has been presented as supplemental information to reflect the impact of the dividends declared and paid by AMPSA to the ARGID Restricted Group(13).
+ARGID Restricted Group refers to bonds issued by subsidiaries of the Ardagh Group S.A., the dual issuers, Ardagh Packaging Finance plc and Ardagh Holdings USA Inc, and to the restricted subsidiaries of the parent guarantor Ardagh Group S.A. under those bonds. - (3) Exceptional items are shown on a number of different lines in the Consolidated Income Statement as referred to in Note 4 Exceptional items of the audited consolidated financial statements. - (4) Includes exceptional finance income and expense. - (5) Includes exceptional share of post-tax profit/(loss) in equity accounted joint venture. - (6) Net interest expense is as set out in Note 5 Net finance expense to the audited consolidated financial statements. - (7) Capital expenditure is the sum of purchase of property, plant and equipment and software and other intangibles, net of proceeds from disposal of property, plant and equipment, as per the audited consolidated statement of cash flows. - (8) Cash and cash equivalents and restricted cash include short term bank deposits and restricted cash as per the note disclosures to the audited consolidated financial statements included in this annual report. - (9) Working capital is comprised of inventories, trade and other receivables, related party receivables, contract assets, trade and other payables and current provisions.
+Other companies may calculate working capital in a manner different to ours. - (10) Net borrowings comprise non-current and current borrowings net of deferred debt issue costs. - (11) Net debt is comprised of net borrowings and derivative financial instruments used to hedge foreign currency and interest rate risk, net of cash and cash equivalents and restricted cash. - (12) Net debt to Adjusted LTM EBITDA ratio at December 31, 2023 of 7.3x, is based on net debt at December 31, 2023 of \$9,497 million and reported Adjusted EBITDA for the last twelve months to December 31, 2023 of \$1,299 million.